-During masturbation alone both men and women need some form of eroticism to achieve orgasm.
-These fantasies need to be explicitly erotic and include aspects of sex that are sufficiently arousing so as to lead to orgasm.
-Fantasies are based on the personal preferences of the individual.
+Sexual activity that is aimed at orgasm is not accompanied by a dialogue.
+Anyone who wants to orgasm needs to concentrate on the mental turn-ons that cause arousal.
+During masturbation alone we always need some form of fantasy to achieve arousal.
+These fantasies need to be explicitly erotic and include aspects of sex that are sufficiently arousing that we achieve orgasm.
+Fantasies are based on the personal erotic preferences of the individual.

 Sociable activity with a lover does not allow a woman the focus she needs on fantasy to be able to achieve orgasm.
 Neither can she align herself psychologically with the thrusting role.
 The position a responsive woman needs to assume is incompatible with intercourse.
 A woman masturbates by lying face down with her hands on her vulva.
 This position allows for the thrusting motion and the clenching of the buttocks that is critical to achieving orgasm.
 Although men are much more flexible in the position in which they can orgasm, they often prefer a position that is above a lover or facing down.

 If we want to understand responsiveness, a good place to start is male sexuality.
 When men engage in intercourse or masturbation, they stimulate their penis rhythmically up until orgasm.
 It only appears as if men are intent on the goal of orgasm.
 In fact, men are responding to an instinct to thrust into the vagina (or other body orifice).
 This thrusting action inevitably ends in orgasm, which ends a man’s ability to engage in sexual activity.
 No one can predict the exact timing of an orgasm.
 But intercourse stimulates a woman’s vagina only while a man has an erection (until ejaculation).
 No one (not even a man) can orgasm within limits set by another person’s responses.
 Neither can we orgasm with exactly the same frequency as another person.